About Endometriosis Excision (LAPEX)

 Byrne D, Curnow T, Smith P, Cutner A, Saridogan E, Clark TJ; BSGE Endometriosis Centres.
 Laparoscopic excision of deep rectovaginal endometriosis in BSGE endometriosis centres: a multicentre prospective cohort study.
 BMJ Open.
 2018 Apr 9;8(4):e018924.

-Excision Does Not Universally Prevent Recurrence or Persistence of Endometriosis in 100% of Cases.
+Excision Results in Lower Recurrence and Persistence of Endometriosis in Many Cases.

 Can Endometriosis be “Diagnosed and Treated” without Surgery?